Editor plugins

 npm install -g @prxm-labs/tok0-rewrite

-Then enable it from the OpenClaw command palette:
+Enable it from the OpenClaw command palette:

 > tok0: enable rewrite